Monday, September 25, 2017

 1908 Stanley Motor Coach Co., K 30-hp Semi-Racer.
 PWM

-Similar to the two "Fast Friends" in Wade's wonderful artwork, the Narcissus project itself is fast approaching two milestones in its travel plans to becoming the completely restored, fully operating, majestic, sole-surviving Portland-Lewiston Interurban in existence.
+Similar to the two "Fast Friends" in Wade's wonderful artwork, the Narcissus project itself is fast approaching two milestones in its travel plans to become the completely restored, fully operating, majestic, sole-surviving Portland-Lewiston Interurban in existence.

 First Milestone: